LadyKerr/cli-skills-copilot-talk/slides.md

 # What does it do?

-GitHub Copilot in the CLi is designed to answer questions about:
+GitHub Copilot in the CLI is designed to answer questions about:
 - general shell commands
 - git commands
 - _gh_ cli commands